gkothar1/marss-riscv-docs/source/sections/oocore-microarch.rst

 Out-of-Order Core Microarchitecture
 ===================================

 MARSS-RISCV includes a highly configurable cycle accurate model of an out-of-order scalar core.
 It can be configured to simulate both 32-bit and 64-bit versions of RISC-V instruction set.
-The simulated out-of-order core is roughly based on RISC-V BOOM processor and follows a **unified physical register file design**.
+The simulated design does not have distinct physical register files, but the **re-order buffer slots are used as physical registers**.

 .. figure:: ../figures/oopipeline.*
-   :figwidth: 620 px
+   :figwidth: 740 px
    :align: center

    Simulated Out-of-Order Pipeline